 When I wrote about fight, flight or freeze, I said that these states are accompanied by adrenaline.
 I collectively called these states hyperarousal.

-To envision this state, imagine a mouse that has been cornered by a barn cat.
-The mouse has tried to run but the cat has caught it.
-The mouse in being carried in the cat’s jaws.
-The mouse appears to have fainted.
+To envision this state, imagine a mouse that is cornered by a barn cat.
+The mouse has tried to escape but the cat has caught it.
+The mouse is in the cat’s jaws but doesn’t appear to be injured.
 He doesn’t appear to be conscious.

 Why does submit exist?
-To understand the answer to that question, let’s return to the mouse in our example.
+To understand the answer to this question, let’s return to the mouse in our example.
 The mouse doesn’t have much chance of survival, right?
-If he struggles, the cat will simply clamp down with her predator’s teeth and it’s game over for the mouse.
+If he struggles, the cat will likely clamp down on the mouse with her teeth, and it will be game over for the mouse.

 Another option?
-Maybe the cat is carrying the mouse home to train her kittens how to hunt.
-Maybe the mouse, when he regains consciousness, will face unskilled hunters rather than the mother cat and will have a chance to get away.
-However you look at it, the mouse has potentially increased his chances for surviving by losing consciousness.
+Maybe the cat is intent on training her kittens how to hunt.
+Maybe the mouse, when he regains consciousness, will face unskilled hunters rather than the mother cat and will have a chance to escape.

 Another thought?
 If it really is game over for the mouse, does he really want to be present to experience it?

-I was on a trail through the park, close to a man that was carrying a 6-month-old baby on his back when the bear emerged.
-He and I were together for about 25 minutes, waiting for the bear to leave the area.
+I was on a trail through the park, close to a man that was carrying a 6-month-old baby on his back, when the grizzly bear emerged.
+The man and I remained together for about 25 minutes, waiting for the bear to leave the area.
 What was remarkable about the baby’s behaviour was that it didn’t make a sound.
 Not a peep.
-Not even when the father swung the carrier that his baby was in off his back and landed it abruptly on the ground.
+Not even when the father swung the baby carrier off his back and plopped it abruptly on the ground.

 In Missoula, Krakauer described several incidents in which woman that were being sexually assaulted didn’t call out for help, even when a roommate was sleeping in the same room.
 Defense lawyers asked these women why they didn’t scream if they were being assaulted.
 The answer?
 They couldn’t fight or run.
 They were in hypoarousal.
-They were in feigned death.
+They were in submit.

-The most important thing to know, if you have ever found yourself in hypoarousal, is to be kind to yourself.
+The most important thing to know, if you have found yourself in hypoarousal, is to be kind to yourself.
 You were in danger, and your body acted automatically to protect you.
 You did the best you could.